Your salmon supplier

 - The antibiotic is approved for use in fish farming

-If antibiotics is used in our food production, we would use either Florfenicol, or Oxytetracycline.
-Currently, these are used against outbreaks of the diseases tenacibaculosis, mouthrot, BKD, and SRS.
+If antibiotics is used in our food production, the use is registered with date, type, amount, frequency and reason of use.
+We would use either Florfenicol, or Oxytetracycline.
+Currently, and these antibiotics are being used against outbreaks of the diseases tenacibaculosis, mouthrot, BKD, and SRS.

-We have set goals for reding the use of antibiotics.
-However, these are not always reached as our goals are and should be a real stretch.
-Our use of antibiotics is included in our sustainability reporting (GRI).
+We have set goals for reducing the use of antibiotics.
+The goal is set specifically for each region as reduction from historic performance.
+However, these goals are not always reached as our they are and should be a real stretch.
+Our use of antibiotics is included in our sustainability reporting.

 RESEARCH IN FISH HEALTH